kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru-challenges.md

 I wanted a classic masonry grid to showcase my albums and images.
 The [popular library masonry](https://masonry.desandro.com/) was of course my first choice.

 The problem started when trying to retrofit the library into my react app.
-Ducktape solutions exist to combine the two libraries, but I've never been able to get masonry working quite perfectly.
+Duck tape solutions exist to combine the two libraries, but I've never been able to get masonry working quite perfectly.
 The following issues in my masonry implementation still exist:
 - Sometimes images load in a single vertical line despite my attempts to stop it.
 - Sometimes the whole grid reorders itself on image load, again despite my attempts to stop it.

-Whilst the library initially looked promising, it's been frustrating trying to fix the intercompatability issues.
+Whilst the library initially looked promising, it's been frustrating trying to fix the interoperability issues.
 In future, I might implement a more [react specific solution](https://codesandbox.io/embed/26mjowzpr).

 #### Lessons Learnt:
-- I should have explored more solutions specific to my use case before comitting to a particular library.
+- I should have explored more solutions specific to my use case before committing to a particular library.
 I.e. React specific libraries instead of the most popular library.
-- Knowing that masonry uses JQuery, I should have questioned its interoperability with React and researched some problems that might hav arrisen.
+- Knowing that masonry uses JQuery, I should have questioned its interoperability with React and researched some problems that might have arisen.

 ---